DCM Shriram Q1 profit up 61 pc to Rs 253.96 cr | Business

 Its net profit stood at Rs 157.87 crore in the year-ago period, according to a regulatory filing.

-Delhi-based DCM Shriram Ltd is into diversified business including manufacturing of chloro-vinyl, sugar, fertilisers and bioseeds.
+Delhi-based DCM Shriram Ltd is into the diversified business including manufacturing of chloro-vinyl chemicals, sugar, fertilizers, and seeds.

+On the quarterly performance, Ajay Shriram, Chairman & Senior Managing Director, and Vikram Shriram, Vice Chairman & Managing Director, said: ''We are witnessing very high inflation levels across the globe after many decades.'' ''There are supply chain disruptions, prices of key commodities are still elevated, interest rates are rising, currencies across the globe are at historic lows against the US dollar and there is the Russia-Ukraine conflict which is continuing.
+These have led to an uncertain economic environment,'' they said.

+With our strong businesses and balance sheet, Ajay Shriram said the company is well placed to manage these uncertainties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)